l0wigh/Soluna/README.md

 - if: simple if else block
 - map: apply a function to a list to get a new list
 - filter: apply a function that returns a boolean and create a function only with elements that output as true.
-- ...: other stuff can be found in the documentation
+- ...: other stuff can be found in the [Language Reference](https://github.com/l0wigh/Soluna/blob/master/LANGUAGE.md)

 You need to build the missing tools by yourself